davidgetzen/Search/README.txt

 Input 1: "Computer"
 Output 1:
-1 - Graphical user interface
+1 - Malware
-2 - John von Neumann
+2 - LEO (computer)
-3 - Motherboard
+3 - O
-4 - MD5
+4 - John von Neumann
-5 - LEO (computer)
+5 - Hacker (term)
-6 - Malware
+6 - Gary Kildall
-7 - O
+7 - Graphical user interface
-8 - Hacker (term)
+8 - P
-9 - Gary Kildall
+9 - Motherboard
-10 - Password
+10 - PCP

 Input 2: “Science”
 Output 2:
-1 - Ontology
+1 - Portugal
-2 - Portugal
+2 - Islamabad Capital Territory
-3 - Magnetosphere
+3 - J?rgen Habermas
-4 - J?rgen Habermas
+4 - Mercury (planet)
-5 - Junk science
+5 - Isaac Asimov
-6 - Mercury (planet)
+6 - George Berkeley
-7 - Planet
+7 - Pakistan
-8 - Immunology
+8 - Netherlands
-9 - Galilean moons
+9 - Junk science
-10 - Islamabad Capital Territory
+10 - Neolithic

 Input 3: “Computer Science”
 Output 3:
-1 - Graphical user interface
+1 - Portugal
-2 - Portugal
+2 - Islamabad Capital Territory
-3 - Ontology
+3 - J?rgen Habermas
-4 - Magnetosphere
+4 - Mercury (planet)
-5 - J?rgen Habermas
+5 - Isaac Asimov
-6 - Planet
+6 - Malware
-7 - Junk science
+7 - LEO (computer)
-8 - Mercury (planet)
+8 - Pakistan
-9 - John von Neumann
+9 - O
-10 - Immunology
+10 - John von Neumann

 TEST FIVE: Results for queries “Computer”, “Computer Science”, and “Science” will be observed to ensure that the relevance scores for the results of the query “Computer Science” are different from those corresponding to just “Computer” or “Science”.
-For clarity's sake, this is the same test as TEST FOUR, with the expection that PageRank calculations are not utilized in returning documents.
+For clarity's sake, this is the same test as TEST FOUR, with the expection that PageRank calculations are NOT utilized in returning documents.
 Expected Outcome: None of the document-lists returned will be identical to the other.